transdigiware/blockchain/vscode-extension.md

 **At this point, you smart contract is now "committed" on the channel.** If you have changed your smart contract code and then repackaged it, you can use the deploy view and follow the same steps as above to upgrade the smart contract definition that you have deployed to the network.

-### Deploying your smart contract to the preconfigured networkVS Code Extension v1: Deploying your smart contract
+### VS Code Extension v1: Deploying your smart contract
 {: #develop-vscode-deploy-smart-contract}

 You can deploy any packages in the **Smart Contracts** pane to a running preconfigured network.
 Follow these steps if you are using an earlier version of the VS Code extension and a `.cds` smart contract package.

 First, you need to install the smart contract on a peer: